aimenhamed/ax/README.md

 - `ax -i "http://example.com"` - A HTTP request with included protocol response headers in the output
 - `ax -X POST "http://example.com -H "Content-type: application/json" -d '{"name":"Jim"}'` - POST request with JSON payload
 - `ax -X POST "http://example.com -j -d '{"name":"Jim"}'` - POST request with JSON payload using header shorthand
+- `ax -c examples/local.json` - You can define your request as a collection in a JSON file to be invoked
-- `ax -c examples/local.json` - You can define your requests as collections in JSON files to be invoked
+- `ax -l examples/list.json` - You can define your requests as list of collections in a JSON file to be invoked

 ## Collections